 As we continue our recovery and cleanup efforts, please visit the Emergency website for the latest information on openings and closings in Miami-Dade County.

 About the Office of Community Advocacy

 Miami-Dade County's 2.5 million residents comprise a "melting pot" of various cultures and ideas.
-The Office of Community Advocacy (OCAd) was established to meet its unique community needs, through various events and initiatives, OCAd promote productive community relations and cultural understanding for a better quality of life for all County residents.
+The Office of Community Advocacy (OoCA) was established to meet its unique community needs, through various events and initiatives, OoCA promote productive community relations and cultural understanding for a better quality of life for all County residents.

-A division of the Office of the Chair, the Office of Community Advocacy consists of six advisory boards:
+A division of the Office of the Chair, the Office of Community Advocacy consists of seven advisory boards:

 - The Asian-American Advisory Board (AAAB)

 - Military Affairs Board (MAB)

 Experienced staff and volunteer residents appointed by the Members of the Board of the County Commission work on behalf of the public to help residents live together in an atmosphere of mutual respect and understanding, making Miami-Dade County one of the nation's most dynamically and culturally diverse metropolitan areas.Back to Top Page Last Edited: Wed Jun 6, 2018 9:47:43 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.

 Please click 'OK' to be sent to the new site, or Click 'Cancel' to go back.